tomeshnet/toronto-community-network-docs/src/hardware/cpe-ubiquiti.md

 ![image](./images/hardware-cpe-network-menu-item.jpg)

-2. Set the `ip address` to the address assigned to your node
+2. Set the `IP ADDRESS` to the address assigned to your node

-3. Set the `netmask` if needed.
+3. Set the `NETMASK` if needed.
 The default of `255.255.255.0` should be used unless otherwise assigned

-4. Enter the `gateway` assigned to your node.
-Usually same as your `ip address` but ending in 1
+4. Enter the `GATEWAY` assigned to your node.
+Usually same as your `IP ADDRESS` but ending in `1`

 5. Set the DNS to `10.10.10.10`

 6. Set `IPV6` address to `STATIC`

-7. Enter `IPV6 ADDRESS`, `IPV6 NETAMSK` and `IPV6 GATEWAY` to values provided
+7. Enter `IPV6 ADDRESS`, `IPV6 NETAMSK` and `IPV6 GATEWAY` to values provided. `IPV6 NETAMSK` is usualy `64`

 ![image](./images/hardware-cpe-config-network.jpg)